-I’m sure you have your favorite wood chip flavor ready to go but are these chips creating enough smoke?
+I’m sure you have your favorite wood chip flavor ready to go.
+But are these chips creating enough smoke?

-If your wood chips have a temperature lower than 570 degrees F, they won’t smolder and infuse the food with a smokey flavor.
+If your wood chips have a temperature lower than 570 F, they won’t smolder and infuse the food with a smokey flavor.

 As you know, smoke is extremely important for your foods because it gives meat that aroma and flavor you can only achieve by smoking.

 Well, it’s a complex combination of compounds that create flavor from wood.

 Each wood has a different flavor, so you’ll get a much stronger aroma from hickory than from a light fruitwood like apple, for example.

 There’s a difference between the burning wood temperature vs. the smoker’s temperature and the smoking environment.

 When I talk about the ideal temp for wood chips to smoke, I refer to the actual wood chips’ temperature, not the heat inside the smoker or grill.